2021-03-01

 Note that like most pointer types, we still need an owned reference of the

 pointer itself to obtain a reference to the inside.
-This is because otherwise,
+Otherwise,

 the value would be able to drop out from under us if another shared reference